mundalo/mundalo/README.md

 ### Hi there 👋

-I’m currently a student at Hive Helsinki(https://hive.fi/), a school belonging to the 42 Network, and I'm also doing the FullStack Open course, designed by the University of Helsinki and the software company Houston Inc.
+I’m currently a student at @hivehelsinki, a school belonging to the 42 Network, and I'm also doing the FullStack Open course, designed by the University of Helsinki and the software company Houston Inc.

 I'm learning C language, React and the basis of network and security